XRPLF/xrpl.js/README.md

 Instead, edit the appropriate `.md.ejs` files in `./docs/src/`.

-If you make changes to the JSON schemas, fixtures, or documentation sources, update the documentation by running `yarn run docgen`.
+If you make changes to the JSON schemas, fixtures, or documentation sources, update the documentation by running `npm run docgen`.

 ## More Information